ShahzaibAhmad05/ShahzaibAhmad05/README.md

 <div align="left">

-If you're looking to discuss a project idea or just need a development partner :)
+If you're looking to discuss a project idea or even if u just need a development partner :)

 ### Reach Me At: